 The rod size is self explanatory.
 The reason you’ll want a rod this size is that the longer rods are more substantial in their construction and you’ll need this because of the weight you’ll be casting and reeling in due to the crab snare weight, snare bait and the crabs you’ve snared.
 Also, you’ll be fighting against ocean current when reeling the crab(s) in.

-If you want to purchase the rod and reel, visit link below:
+If you want to purchase the rod and reel I use, visit link below:

 Amazon – Penn Pursuit III Rod & Reel – https://amzn.to/2wCVDVH

-If you already have a rod and only want the reel, visit link below:
+If you already have a rod or reel want to buy either a rod or reel separately reel, visit links below: